 Why a Separate Worksheet?

 The next worksheet (All-Other-Errors) also lists URLs and the errors/warnings found on them.
 Then why do we need a separate worksheet for Return Tag errors?
-And why do we list the ringleader URL in the last column?
-It’s because a ringmember may belong to more than one ring.
+And why do we list the cluster leader URL in the last column?
+It’s because a cluster member may belong to more than one cluster.
 This only a problem when when there are errors in Hreflang implementation, but we all know that’s pretty common.
-By listing the ringleader and the ringmember, we establish a reference point.
-If one of the ringleaders is incorrect, you’ll know which errors to ignore.
+By listing the cluster leader and the cluster member, we establish a reference point.
+If one of the cluster leaders is incorrect, you’ll know which errors to ignore.
 [This is a complicated issue and my explanation here is too short to fully address all the complexities.
 Let me know if you’d like an elaboration.]

 This is probably the easiest sheet to understand.
 All errors and warnings found on all pages are listed here.
 Pages without warnings or errors are not included.
 If there are >1 errors, they are listed as bullet points.
 But you’ll have to format Column B (select the whole Column by clicking on the column header (B), then click Wrap Text) to see all the bullet points in new lines.